ImanJowkar/ImanJowkar/README.md

 # Hi 👋, I'm Iman Jowkar, a Data Scientist 📊 from Iran.

 I'm a Computer Engineer,  Student in Deep Learning that has been studying Data Science and Machine Learning since early 2019.
 I love working with data to solve business problems.
-I'm currently a master's student in control engineering at Amir-Kabir university.
+I'm currently a master's student in Amirkabir University of Technology - Tehran Polytechnic.
 My main areas of interest at the moment are Big Data, Time Series Analysis/forecasting.

 ## Talking about Personal Stuffs: